NumEconCopenhagen/projects-2023-lnp953/dataproject/README.md

 # Data analysis project

-My project is titled **The evolution of the House Price Index and GDP in Denmark** and is about examining the empirical relationship between HPI and GDP using data from Danmarks Statistik.
+My data project titled **"The Evolution of the House Price Index and GDP in Denmark"** aims to investigate the empirical relationship between the House Price Index (HPI) and Gross Domestic Product (GDP) by analyzing data from Danmarks Statistik.
+By cleaning and analyzing data, this project aims to present the dynamics between these two variables and their correlation over time.
+The main focus is to understand how fluctuations in GDP impact the HPI and vice versa.
+The results suggest a positive correlation between GDP and HPI.
+However,it is worth noting that other influencing factors, such as interest rates, political conditions and demographics can also have an impact on HPI.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).